RoMar19/e-commerce-fullstack-project/README.md

 ## Deployment to Heroku

 Steps to deploy to Heroku:
-1. Heroku .com click on New and Create new app.
+1. Heroku.com click on New and Create new app.
 2. Named as: Aquaponics-shop.
 Region selected: Europe.
 3. In Resources tab, search and add Heroku Postgres.
 Select Hobby Dev (free)and click Provision.
 4. In Settings click on Reveal Config Vars and copied the value of DATABASE_URL in Gitpot setting.